ws464/java2/readme.md

   - `implements`?
 - Java only supports single inheritance, other languages such as Python support multiple inheritance
 - The `public` and `protected` properties are fully accesible

-#### Polymoripshm
-Polymorphism means "the condition of occurring in several different forms."
-That's exactly what the fourth and final pillar is concerned with – types in the same inheritance chains being able to do different things.
-- Keywords
-  - `@Override`
-  - `abstract`

 #### Composition
 Compositions (Aggregation) is when an object contains another object.
 Objects that contain many other objects can be hard to test.
 Composition leads to objects that are tightly dependent on each other.
 Dependency